Last Updated on September 8, 2023

 - Consider storing a car charger for your cell phone in case the power goes out.

 - Do not forget about your pets!
-If you are traveling with a furry friend, keep a leash and water bowl handy along with enough pet food, medications, bowls, and other supplies if you have to evacuate
+If you are traveling with a furry friend, keep a leash and water bowl handy along with enough pet food, medications, bowls, and other supplies if you have to evacuate.

 Nurses are in a unique position in disaster situations.
 They have a responsibility to care for their patients and themselves when disaster strikes.
 However, disaster preparedness is often overlooked.
 Check with your healthcare facility or organization to see if they have any disaster plans.
-The CDC (Centers for Disease Control) has a ton of resources available to nurses and other healthcare providers.
+The CDC (Centers for Disease Control) also has a ton of resources available to nurses and other healthcare providers.
 Check out those free resources here.

+You can search travel nursing jobs nationwide, or quick apply today to connect with a dedicated recruiter.
 Good luck on your nursing journey and stay safe!